-Almost half of Canadians have quit thanks to a beastly boss but it seems there’s more than one type of monster to beware.
-BY Nicola Middlemiss 30 Oct 2015 Share Wit h Halloween just around the corner, many Canadians will be donning masks and making themselves look like monsters – but how many will have to face a true nightmare when they return to work?
+Almost half of Canadians have quit thanks to a beastly boss but it seems there’s more than one type of monster to beware BY Nicola Middlemiss 30 Oct 2015 Share Wit h Halloween just around the corner, many Canadians will be donning masks and making themselves look like monsters – but how many will have to face a true nightmare when they return to work?
 A recent survey commissioned by jobsite Monster Canada found that 42 per cent of Canadians have left a job at one point purely because of their boss.
 “People seek new roles for a variety of reasons, but quite often people don’t leave their jobs, they leave their bosses,” says Monster spokeswoman Sheryl Boswell.
 “These poll findings indicate that this isn’t an isolated phenomenon – a significant amount of Canadians have pursued a new position as a direct result of a bad boss.”
 The survey also showed that there isn’t just one monster boss terrorizing the workforce from his or her corner office – there’s actually a whole host of tyrannical personalities employing a multitude of scare-tactics.
 Here’s Johnny – 31 per cent of respondents said they’d experience a Jack Torrance (from The Shining) type boss.
 Brain-dead zombie – 27 per cent said they’d put up with an incompetent leader who is clueless, ineffective and unable to make strategic decisions.
 Jekyll and Hyde – 27 per cent of Canadians said they’d known bosses to say one thing and mean another, getting angry when employees misunderstand.
 Phantom of the Opera – 23 per cent revealed they’d had a boss who hogged the limelight, taking credit for anything they could.
 Cruella de Vil – 22 per cent of respondents said they’d been subordinate to an abusive tyrant like de Vil who constantly yells and is never satisfied.
 Werewolf – 21 per cent said their boss could never accept that anything was their fault.
 The Invisible Man – 14 per cent said they’d had to deal with a missing-in-action executive who rarely answers emails or even shows up at the office.
 Dracula – 12 per cent said they’d had a boss who expected them to be available in all hours and even on their vacation.
 Beetlejuice – Nine per cent said they’d had to endure boss’ unsavory and offensive habits like crude jokes and chewing with their mouth open.
 Freddy Krueger – Four per cent said they’d suffered at the hands of an inappropriate boss who couldn’t comprehend the “no-touching” rule.
 The biggest ogre in the office Some nightmare leaders are more common than others and some strike a far deeper fear in the hearts of the employees they rule.
 According to the survey, Canadians are most likely to find Cruella de Vil-type leaders terrifying (54 per cent), followed by Jekyll and Hyde managers (36 per cent) and Werewolf leaders (35 per cent.)
-More like this: Is HR the next expendable?
-Why sports events are HR’s ally What is HR’s role in a sustainable strategy?
+More like this: Can one manager really replace an entire HR team?
+Should your company follow the UK’s lead?
+Are people really your biggest cyber-security risk?
 You've reached your limit - Register for free now for unlimited access To read the full story, just register for free now - GET STARTED HERE Already subscribed?
 Log in below LOGIN Remember me Forgot password?